 I don't know - this may well be a gap in the ToolShed framework, since thus far most of the datatypes defined have been self contained.

 I have asked something similar before (in the context of defining automatic file format conversion like the way Galaxy can turn FASTA into tabular in input parameters expecting tabular), where there could be a binary dependency.

 However, some things like GenBank are tricky - in order to tolerate NCBI dumps the Biopython parser will ignore any free text before the first LOCUS line.
 A confusing side effect is most text files are then treated as a GenBank file with zero records.
 But if it came back with some records it is probably OK :)

 Interesting, very good to know.

-We want you to tell us which format you want to try
+We want you to tell us which format you want to try parsing it as.

 Yes!
 Exactly!
 Which is why it's perfectly fine here:

 All I want to know is whether or not this parses as a genbank file (and has 1 or more records).
 BioPython may not do automatic format detection (yuck, agreed), but since I already know I'm looking for a genbank file, simply being able to parse it or not is "good enough".